JaredHGray/startup/README/README.md

 - make sure to define each endpoint desired for the service
 - my startup will use, create user, login, logout, create score, and get scores
 - make sure to assign a static port when the website runs multiple programs, such as Simon and the startup
+- make sure to write down the Atlas login credentials correctly in the env file, else you're gonna have issues
+- can use the MongoDB manual to learn how to make specific queries and sort data
+- unable to view data in MongoDB, but it returns stil?

 ## Things Learned from Startup
 - It's tricky to line up things to look the way you want them to on a website.
 You sometimes have conflicting CSS classes and rules, so you need to make sure everything is cleary defined.
 It helps to divide the webpage by div and section attributes then makes specific classes for each attribute.